In case you missed it, on Thursday the Minnesota Golden Gophers beat

 In my view, this NIT Championship was a step in that direction.
 The Gophers took a punch, stayed in the fight and created as positive an outcome as was possible given the circumstances.
 That shows moxy.
 That shows pride.

-And that matters for something (Even if the NIT is still a joke).
+for something (Even if the NIT is still a joke).

 Photo via: NCAA